Cynlic/Cynlic.github.io/antipode.md

 title: antiPode
 ---

-This is a place holder for the antiPode object. https://youtu.be/Hw6SO5-31pw
+This is a place holder for the antiPode object.
+{% include youtubePlayer.html id="Hw6SO5-31pw" %}